 In order to advance its mission, SIG uses several different types of intervention methods such as digital, microfinance, and couple based.

-The Global Health and Mental Health Unit, led and developed by Dr. Lynn Michalopoulos within the Social Intervention Group of Columbia School of Social Work aims to promote research, training and education activities related to health and mental health globally.
-Under […]
+The Global Health and Mental Health Unit (GHMH), led and developed by Dr. Lynn Michalopoulos within the Social Intervention Group of the Columbia School of Social Work promotes research, training and education activities related to health and mental health globally.
+GHMHU […]

 For almost 25 years, SIG has been committed to creating sustainable solutions for improving health and well-being for the most vulnerable populations in the greater New York City area.
 SIG is currently engaged in two projects, PACT and Connect n’ […]